 The Trust is taking action to respond to the ‘Delivering a Net Zero National Health Service’ report, as well as the Greener NHS Campaign, launched in 2020.
-As part of our journey to net zero and further sustainability, we are finalising our Green Plan (March 2023) and it will include a timeline of tailored actions to complete over the next 3 years to align with Greener NHS guidance.
+As part of our journey to net zero and further sustainability, we have finalised our Green Plan and it includes a timeline of tailored actions to complete over the next 3 years to align with Greener NHS guidance.

 The priorities of NHS Cheshire and Merseyside ICS Green Plan will also reflected in the new plan, with a focus on improving our working environment through greenspaces, sustainability awareness, greener care practices, and resource efficiency.

 Overall, our Green Plan aims to: